sudara/melatonin_inspector/README.md

 ## FPS meter

 Overlay an FPS meter on your Editor to get an intuitive understanding of your painting performance.
-Please see the [FAQ](https://github.com/sudara/melatonin_inspector#my-fps-seems-low-is-it-accurate) for details.
+Please see the [FAQ](https://github.com/sudara/melatonin_inspector#my-fps-seems-low-is-it-accurate) for details on usage.

 <p align="center">
 <img src="https://github.com/sudara/melatonin_inspector/assets/472/06ee7e30-a536-4dc3-a54e-13aba3a2b0c0" width="600"/>